-Protection from Sexual Exploitation and Abuse (PSEA)
+Protection from Sexual Exploitation, Abuse and Harassment (SEAH)

-The term used by the humanitarian and development community to refer to the prevention of sexual exploitation and abuse of affected populations by staff or contracted personnel.
+The term used by the humanitarian and development community to refer to the prevention of sexual exploitation, abuse and harassment of affected populations by staff or contracted personnel.
 The term derives from the United Nations Secretary General's Bulletin on Special Measures for Protection from Sexual Exploitation and Abuse (ST/SGB/2003/13).